YAML to JSON Converter

 Frequently Asked Questions

-Does it preserve comments?
+Does YAML to JSON preserve comments?

-What about YAML anchors and aliases?
+What happens to YAML anchors and aliases?

 Related Tools